Code Enforcement Defense

 Review the record

-The firm reviews the citation, notice of violation, court notice, photographs, inspection reports, permits, certificates of occupancy, business license records, and communications from the City or County.
+The firm reviews citations, notices, court information, photographs, inspection reports, permits, CO records, license history, zoning materials, and communications from the City or County.

 Step Two